equipe-SCRT/backend/README.md

 # backend

-Esse é um repositório destinado a backend do projeto de extensão do Grupo 5 nomeado SCRT.
+Esse é um repositório destinado a backend do projeto Tech For Good do Grupo 5 nomeado SCRT.

 Tecnologias: